bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

   amount on.
 * You may need to `$sum` up all the categories, then sort them `desc` so that we can use that aggregation successfully.

+### If you get finished early, go ahead and research Async Await and attempt to refactor your controllers to use this awesome syntactic sugar!